okonovalenko/iota-ws-proxy/README.md

 ```

 ### Configuration
-Next you need to modify config.json with username and password which will be used on the client to authenticate with proxy.
+Next, you need to modify config.json with username and password that will be used on the client to authenticate with proxy.
 ```
 nano config.json
 ```